I discovered BJDs in the late summer of 2016. More precisely I discovered Fairyland Antes. My Thumbelina, an 11cm pukipuki ante

 Thumbelina arrived as a blank BJD directly from CP/ Fairyland.
 On her first days with me she looked like a little alien in too big clothes.
 Then, besides getting her clothes and shoes right, there were three major things I needed to worry about; faceup, eyes and wig.

-I think I got lucky with the eyes, oval 6mm glass, grey- green like mine own.
+I ordered the wrong size eyes at first, but now she wears oval 6mm glass, grey- green like mine own.
 She is loosely based on myself as a kid.

 Faceup took a little studying since I had to know which mediums that I could use without damaging her resin.
 Also, I think it took me a while to find the right varnish.
 The first faceup flaked so I had to touch her up quite soon.
 She wore that faceup for a long while before finally I felt confident to paint her again and get her closer to her original faceup.
 She had a total redo of her faceup in 2020 when she had gotten shiny and yellowed.